Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "So you’ve *heard* of conservation of mass, right?"

-"Right….?"
+"Right....?"
 Jack nodded, frowning.

 "How much does this weigh?
 Two ounces?
 Less?"

-"That’s… what, about fifty grams?
-I guess…"
+"That’s... what, about fifty grams?
+I guess..."

-"And you weigh… what, sixty kilos soaking wet?"
+"And you weigh... what, sixty kilos soaking wet?"
 Adam asked.

 "...Yeah?"

-"And your target weight is…?"
+"And your target weight is...?"

 "Ninety kilos."

 "Okay.
 Now where do you think that mass is coming from?
 It comes from what you ***eat***, bro!"
 Adam sat down.
 "Math time.
 If this sandwich weighs fifty grams, how many of them would you need to have thirty kilos of sandwich?"

-"Uh…" Jack closed one eye and squinted at the ceiling as he calculated. "...uh, six hundred."
+"Uh..."
+Jack closed one eye and squinted at the ceiling as he calculated. "...uh, six hundred."

 "So how many of these would you have to eat to reach ninety kilos?"